w4bo/AA2526-unibo-phddataplat/slides/02-polyglotpersistence.md

 :::
 ::::

-#
+# On-the-fly data fusion

 ::::{.columns}
 :::{.column width="50%"}

 Main issue: performance

 * Collections accessed more than once
 * Most effort pulled to the middleware

 What can we do about it?

 * Exploit more the local DBMSs
 * Exploit local data modelling
 * Carry out multi-entity merges

 Issues

 * Several query plans could be devised
 * Hard to find the most efficient one

 :::
 :::{.column width="50%"}